vesk4000/bm/_posts/2017-02-02-spondoolies-tech-sp20-jackson-review.md

 <h2>The Spondoolies SP20: Better Value than the AntMiner S5?</h2>

 <p>Spondoolies unfortunately shut down on May 4th 2016.
-In late 2014, they released the SP20. <a href="/bitgold-goldmoney-review/">Spondoolies crammed</a> a total of eight 28nm RockerBox ASIC mining chips onto 2 circuit boards within a compact form factor.
-The SP20 is a neat miner, powerful for its low price with a size and noise level suitable for home miners.
+In late 2014, they released the SP20. <a href="/bitgold-goldmoney-review/">Spondoolies crammed</a> a total of eight 28nm RockerBox ASIC mining chips onto 2 circuit boards within a compact form factor.</p>

+<p>The SP20 is a neat miner, powerful for its low price with a size and noise level suitable for home miners.
 The major drawback is its relative inefficiency.
 The SP20 draws a lot of power for its hashrate, which is low by modern standards.</p>

 <h2>Power Supply</h2>